 New knowledge and skills cannot be learned and mastered without repetition.
 There is most probably not a single person on this earth who learned to speak a language, learned to swim, skate, play golf, shift gears of a car — or read and write — without repetition.
 Repetition leads to fast, effortless, autonomous and automatic processing (Logan, 1997), and as far as one can go back in history, repetition — also called rote learning or drilling — has been the backbone of successful teaching.
 But this changed in the 1920s and 1930s (Kramer, 1997):

 The jewel in the crown of American pedagogy has long been Columbia University’s Teachers College.
-Its patron saint, and of American education more generally, is John Dewey, whose idea of school as engines of social change led his disciples in the 1920s and 1930s to define their task as replacing the rigid, the authoritarian, and the traditional with a school centred on the child’s social, rather than his intellectual, functioning.
+Its patron saint, and of American education more generally, is John Dewey, whose idea of school as engines of social change led his disciples in the 1920s and 1930s to define their task as replacing the rigid, the authoritarian, and the traditional with a school centered on the child’s social, rather than his intellectual, functioning.
 The child would be freed from the highly structured school day, from testing, rote memorization, and drill.
 Books were to take second place to projects, reading to “life experience.”
 Cooperation would replace competition; the emphasis would be on the group rather than the individual.
 The elementary school pupil would learn about here and now, his neighborhood rather than places in the far-off past.
 The school was to be a socializing institute where children learned through active experience.

 Criticized by some and hailed by others, the fact is that one consequence of Dewey’s influence was that repetition, rote learning and drilling became “out of style” (Bremmer, 1993), “ghastly boring” (Bassnett, 1999), and even “mindless” (Dixon & Carnine, 1994, p.
 356).
 “Having to spend long periods of time on repetitive tasks is a sign that learning is not taking place — that this is not a productive learning situation,” says Bartoli (1989, p.
 294).
 In educational circles, the phrase “drill and kill” is sometimes used, meaning that by drilling the student, you will kill his or her motivation to learn.
 “Drilling often conjures up images of late-19th-century schoolhouses, with students singsonging state capitals in unison without much comprehension of what they have ‘learned’” (Heffernan, 2010).